Iemontine/ultrakill-hud/README.md

 | ultrakill_hud_sound | 1 (enabled) | whether the HUD should play sounds or not |

 ### Potential TODOs
+#### Easy
-* More customizability
+* More customizability - change UI colors in Addon settings
+* Opton to turn off ammo view and replace it with a lightning bolt ammo bar
+* Options to hide the fist and lightning bolt elements
+#### Hard
+* Option to combine shields and health into one bar representing overhealth
 * Intertia effect
 * Style/combo meter from ULTRAKILL
-* Opton to turn off ammo view and replace it with a lightning bolt ammo bar
-* Options to hide the fist and lightning bolt elements